 - 21. The Shueys offered some data as well.
-Four properties that John Shuey referred to as "pseudo-comps" were from the same neighborhood as the subject property and sold "as is" for prices ranging from \$22,000 to \$46,000.
-One sale-227 W. Locust St.-was from October 2018, more than 14 months before the January 1, 2020 valuation date.
+Four properties that John Shuey referred to as "pseudo-comps" were from the same neighborhood as the subject property and sold "as is" for an average of \$28,604.
+One of those sales-1209 South Miller-occurred just one week after the seller had obtained title by paying off a land contract.
 The Shueys provided some information about their "pseudo comps," including the age of each home, the home's total area, and the number of bedrooms and bathrooms.
 But they did not compare those properties to the subject property along other lines that affect market value, nor did they adjust the sale prices to account for any relevant differences.
-The Shueys similarly offered a list of single-family homes from the inner part of Shelbyville that sold in 2019.
-Although John Shuey claimed that 30% of those properties sold for less than \$50,000, the Shueys did not otherwise analyze the sales.
 Shuey testimony; Berkemeier testimony; Pet'rs Exs.
-6-7. - 22.
-The Shueys also used two methods to trend their August 2003 purchase price forward to a value as of January 1, 2020: the Housing Price Index ("HPI") and an overall inflation calculator.
-They arrived at values of \$52,000 using the HPI and \$48,067 using the inflation calculator.
-In addition, the Shueys calculated several different values using

-GRMs of 60 and 70 (as opposed to Ratterman's GRM of 85) and applying those GRMs to the property's contract rent (as opposed to Ratterman's market-rent estimate).
+6-7; Resp't Ex.
+6. - 22.
+The Shueys also used two methods to trend their January 2002 purchase price forward to a value as of January 1, 2020: the Housing Price Index ("HPI") and an overall inflation calculator.
+They arrived at a value of \$24,000 using the HPI and \$21,670 using the inflation calculator.
+The Shueys also calculated several different values using GRMs of 60 and 70 (as opposed to Ratterman's GRM of 85) and applying those GRMs to the property's actual rent (as opposed to Ratterman's market-rent estimate).
 They did not explain whether they had any data to support using those alternate GRMs.
 Instead, John Shuey simply asserted that investors in low-end properties "by-and-large" looked for a GRM of 65 to 70.
+The Shueys also offered a list of single-family homes from the inner part of Shelbyville that sold in 2019.
+Although John Shuey claimed that 30% of those properties sold for less than \$50,000, the Shueys did not otherwise analyze the sales.
 Shuey testimony; Pet'rs Ex.
 8.